Diary of Flying Officer Clifford Timothy O'Riordan, 1942-1943 - Part 7

 Lubeck and Rostock.
 Whenever Camp put her

 weaving.
-After a while I made up a
+After awhile I made up a

 little poem – not that I was relaxing

 for a moment.
-Camp was most amused.
+Camp' was most amused.

-Junk in the presence of the air-gunnaire
+Jink in the presence of the Air-gunnaire.

 Then I shall see my little bunk,

-Preceded by a cup of tea,
+Preceded by a cup of tea.

 And cheery words from the G.C.

-But if you don’t, we’re sure to have a
+But if you dont, we’re sure to have a

-Barney with the old Luftwaffe
+Barney with the old Luftwaffe.

 And then, instead of bags of gongs,